Squigly is the last "surviving" member of the Contiellos, a famous line of opera singers and long-time clients of the Medici family.

 - Shapeshifter Weapon: Most of her attacks involve taking advantage of her flesh's malleability to some extent.

-- Showgirl Skirt: Her slinky dress has the skirt cut this way.
+- Showgirl Skirt: Her slinky dress has the skirt cut this way to show that She's Got Legs.

 - Snakes Are Sexy: She's also one of the most fanservice-y members of the cast.